AvaProtocol/OAK-docs/_docs/upgrade-collator-node.md

 SSH to your target node, and make sure it's functioning properly by inspecting [Turing Network Telemetry](https://telemetry.polkadot.io/#list/0x0f62b701fb12d02237a33b84818c11f621653d2b1614c777973babf4652b535d), and your monitoring/dashboards.
 ## Step 2: Upgrade the collator application
 ### Option 1: Upgrade with Release binary
-If you are using Ubuntu (20.04+ LTS x64), you can run the binary compiled by OAK that can be found [here](https://github.com/OAK-Foundation/OAK-blockchain/releases/latest).
+If you are using Ubuntu (20.04+ LTS x64), you can run the binary compiled by Ava Protocol that can be found [here](https://github.com/AvaProtocol/OAK-blockchain/releases/latest).
 Below commands will help you download the binary via command line.

 First, get the latest version number and store it in $version variable.

 ```
-latest_url=$(curl -Lsf -w %{url_effective} https://github.com/OAK-Foundation/OAK-blockchain/releases/latest/download/)
+latest_url=$(curl -Lsf -w %{url_effective} https://github.com/AvaProtocol/OAK-blockchain/releases/latest/download/)
 version=${latest_url##*/}
 echo $version
 ```